sonejostudios/SpaceNET/README.md

 __Description:__

 SpaceNET is a non-linear retro sci-fi adventure.
 Less graphics, more story!
-Along with an amazing soundtrack, the minimalist graphics allows a deeper immersion into the story.
+Along with an amazing soundtrack and a really atmospheric soundscape, the minimalist graphics allows a deeper immersion into the story.
 You are flying peacefully with your spaceship and you get caught by a mysterious spaceship.
 You wake up in a prison cell and your memory is gone.
 You just remember a name: SpaceNET.
 But what is this?

 Hint: Be prepared to save the universe!